Chasing the Past

 "I didn't do anything to her…when I left she still lived."

-Ares dropped her and walked away from her.
+Ares dropped her and walked away.
 He closed his eyes, taking a deep breath to calm his racing heart.

 "She would have handed you your head.
 It's lucky you decided to run than stay and fight."